hashicorp/terraform/website/docs/plugins/provider.html.md

 necessary to re-build the main Terraform executable.
-Note that some packages from the Terraform repository are used as library dependencies by providers, such as `github.com/hashicorp/terraform/helper/schema`; it is recommended to use `govendor` to create a local vendor copy of the relevant packages in the provider repository, as can be seen in the repositories within the `terraform-providers` GitHub organization.
+Note that some packages from the Terraform repository are used as library dependencies by providers, such as `github.com/hashicorp/terraform/helper/schema`; it is recommended to use `dep` to create a local vendor copy of the relevant packages in the provider repository, as can be seen in the repositories within the `terraform-providers` GitHub organization.